sharypic/resa.paris.liberte/README.md

 # host
 HOST_WITH_PORT=

-# Temp password for demo
+# Temp password for demo, at least 6 chars
 DEFAULT_PWD=

 # Defaults for mails